 What do we need for this Sugar Free Marshmallows Recipe?

-It is true that in the original recipes they make a syrup to a soft ballpoint, in this case, we will make the syrup, but to be honest, the soft ballpoint never will happen.
+It is true that in the original recipes they make a syrup with a soft ballpoint, in this case, we will make the syrup, but to be honest, the soft ballpoint never will happen.
 Because we are using more erythritol than allulose, we just want the syrup to reach above the 110C and that’ll do it.
-I have tried few different ways to make this recipe and believe me when I say this is by far the best.
+I have tried a few different ways to make this recipe and believe me when I say this is by far the best.

-The texture is not 100% identical to traditional sugar marshmallows, but they are pretty close about 95% I would say.
+The texture is not 100% identical to traditional sugar marshmallows, but they are pretty close, about 95% I would say.

 Use a stand mixer for frothing/whipping the mixture.
 This will help you to slowly pour the syrup into the gelatine as you whip it.
 You can definitely do it with a hand mixer but the whipping time is quite long so your arm might get sore after a while.

-Once your mixture is thick and you have added the couloring and flavoring, you need to work quick, fast like a flash hahaha.
+Once your mixture is thick and you have added the couloring and flavoring, you need to work quickly, fast like a flash hahaha.
 Quickly pour the mixture into the prepared pan and spread it fast.
 Otherwise, the batter will start to get lumpy and difficult to spread and smooth out.
 In case this happens, you can place the mixture into an oven-safe mold and put it in the oven at 150 C, and wait until starting to melt.
 Now you can spread it out more easily.

 Most importantly, this is key, leave the pan uncovered at room temperature for 4-6 hours so the top layer will dry out until no longer sticky.
 After, you can place them in the fridge for a few hours or overnight until you want to cut them.